KHKANG36/Lane-Lines-Finding-Project/README.md

 - Within the ROI, I extract the lane line candidates via Hough Transform algorithm.
 Hough transform algorithm returns line starting point(x1,y1) and end point(x2,y2) coordinates of candidates lines.
 Because lane-line can be distingushed clearly, I used the parameters of Hough transform aggressively in order to extract only distinct lane-line(min_line_length=35, max_line_gap=20).

 **5) Draw lines**
 - After extracting the lane line candidates via Hough transform, I initially calculate the slope of the every line.
 Then, I averaged the slope and calculate the x,y intercept to draw the one left and one right line.
 Since the slope of the lane line is within certain boundary, I removed the outlier line (if the slope is too high or too low) when calculating the average.
-Refer to the lane line on the image example as below.
 ![Test image](https://github.com/KHKANG36/Lane-Lines-Finding-Project/blob/master/sample_images/Lanefind_result.png)

 **6) Draw lines for video**